Entertainment And News

 The pass Vasquez showed in the video had an expiration date of August 10, 1998.
 While the exact cost of an annual pass in 1998 is lost to time, an earlier report allows for a ballpark estimate.
 An Orlando Sentinel article from 1992 reveals that annual passes cost $85 for adults and $67.50 for children in that year.

-Vasquez’ mother’s claim may still be true.
+Vasquez’s mother’s strategy may still be financially sound.

 Today, the cost of a Universal annual pass varies depending on the package purchased.
 The cheapest option, which includes access to both Universal Studios and Islands of Adventure, starts at $325 for Florida residents.
 Passes for non-Florida residents start at $425.
+Meanwhile, the U.S. Department of Labor reports that the cost of childcare "are untenable for families," with costs accounting for "between 8% and 19.3% of median family income per child."

 Other kinds of after-school programs carry an even greater cost.
 For-profit nurseries and childcare centers cost between $150 and $600 per month.
 After-school programs at private schools cost even more, between $300 and $800 per month depending on various circumstances.